QuantEcon/lecture-python-intro/lectures/business_cycle.md

 France, with its strong labor unions, has a prolonged labor market recovery compared to the US and UK.

-However, Japan has a history of very low and stable unemployment rates due to a constellation of social, demographic, and cultural factors.
+However, Japan has a history of very low and stable unemployment rates due to a constellation of social, demographic and cultural factors.

 +++